spacetimeengineer/mupy/README.md

 ## Roadmap

 ### Build a community
+This kind of thing wont go far without a community.
+This community would provide real goals, like real projects that can help us do bigger and better things like infrastructure.
+I know it sounds crazy but why not.
 ### Redesign model
+These kinds of complex systems always benifet froma rebirth into a more advanced or integrated form.
+Currently this version is a package with hobbled together applications making things work and evne well but it is not optimal and cannot do certain things I want it to do.
 ### More family codes
+More family codes means more parts to print or more possible things to assemble.
+This will reenforce the integrety of mupy and the likelyhood to attract users.
+Additioonally we want to add constraints that keep certified families clean of defunt parts which should not or could not be printed.
 ### More scripts codes
+We need people to request like invenstions or something with an emphasis on modular development so that we can assemble advancesd systenstogethr.
+Coordination will need to be had and this means people taking leadership.
 ### Automate certification
+Basically convert scripts to family codes and type codes with all parameterizations and encoding schemes built into some certification object.
 ### Implement namespaces
+It is unnclesr if family codes serve as name spaces but these are essentially needed for implementing some kind of package manager application.
 ### Implament manufacturing codes

 ### Implament Material codes